ljz0/ljz0.github.io/index.md

 ## Working Papers

+### [Randomization Tests in Randomized Saturation Designs](https://arxiv.org/abs/2607.04257) (with Azeem Shaikh and Liang Zhong)
+> We develop randomization tests for randomized saturation designs under several null hypotheses that arise naturally in spillover analysis.

 ### [Randomization Inference for Two-Sided Market Experiments](https://arxiv.org/pdf/2504.06215) (with Azeem Shaikh and Panos Toulis)

 > We propose a randomization inference framework to analyze outcomes from two-sided market experiments.